First Lady Barbara Bush Leaves Husband George H.W. Bush In Charge Of Her Estate

 — Azure Wilson (@AzureWilson1) June 27, 2018

-This month President George H.W.
-Bush celebrated his wife’s birthday for the first time since her passing says the Press Herald.
+This month, President George H.W.
+Bush celebrated his wife’s birthday for the first time since her passing, says the Press Herald.
 But rather than making it a sad day, Bush expressed gratitude for the time he had with her and for those who are carrying her charity work forward.

 “She loved helping others and did so with a joyful heart.
 Knowing there are so many out there who share her passion puts joy in our hearts.”